 Where to stay on the Snæfellsnes Peninsula

-We stayed at the Lárperla/ Sea Pearl Airbnb and our hosts Greta and also her spouse were so kind.
-We had the entire reduced level guest house to ourselves and also the listing came complete with two bed rooms [we really did not utilize among them], a complete cooking area, a hot tub, and most importantly, a view of the famous Kirkjufell Mountain!
+We stayed at the Lárperla/ Sea Pearl Airbnb and our hosts Greta and also her spouse was so kind.
+We had the entire reduced level guest house to ourselves and also the listing came complete with two bedrooms [we really did not utilize among them], a complete cooking area, a hot tub, and most importantly, a view of the famous Kirkjufell Mountain!

 If you intend to book your remain at Lárperla, always remember to utilize our voucher code to get $35 off your Airbnb remain on the Snæfellsnes Peninsula

 Just what to do and see on the Snæfellsnes Peninsula.

 You might spend weeks checking out the Snæfellsnes Peninsula because it is so magical and also diverse.
 If you only have a couple of days or a couple of hours, make sure to hit the websites below!

 Kirkjufell is the most prominent quit along the Snæfellsnes Peninsula as well as is among one of the most prominent spots to go to in Iceland.
 Kirkjufell is apparent as well as a wonderful place to quit as well as take some unforgettable photos.
 Always remember to consist of the waterfalls in your shot and to get creative for a couple of photos!